ofiwg/libfabric/prov/efa/docs/pkt-processing.md

 `efa_rdm_ope` contains information and structures used in send/receive operations.
 It is used in send operation for send posted directly by the app or indirectly by emulated read/write operations.
-When the send is completed a send completion will be written and the tx_entry will be released.
+When the send is completed a send completion will be written and the txe (TX entry) will be released.
 It is used in  receive operation for a receive posted by the app.
 This structure is used for tag matching, to queue unexpected messages to be matched later, and to keep track of whether long message receives are completed.
-Just like the tx_entry, when a receive operation is completed a receive completion is written to the app and the rx_entry is released.
+Just like the txe, when a receive operation is completed a receive completion is written to the app and the `rxe` (RX entry) is released.

 `rxr_ep_progress` is the progress handler we register when the completion queue is created and is called via the util completion queue functions.
 While the EFA